Medical Visas and Legal Aspects in Health Tourism

 Medical Documentation

-Typically, you'll need to provide medical documents, including your diagnosis, treatment plan, and a letter of recommendation from your healthcare provider.
+Usually, you will have to send medical records including your diagnosis, treatment schedule, and a letter of recommendation from your doctor.

 Invitation Letter

-If you have a healthcare provider or hospital in your destination country, they may need to provide you with an invitation letter for medical treatment.
+Should you have a medical practitioner or hospital in your intended destination, they could be required to send you an invitation letter for treatment.

 Application Form

-Complete the application form for the specific type of medical visa you need.
+Finish the application form corresponding to the particular kind of medical visa required.

 Financial Proof